Guide on how to take a useful photograph to aid diagnosis

 A light coloured sheet or a light coloured wall is ideal.

 It is important to be able to tell the size of lesion, so place a tape measure or ruler alongside it.
 Alternatively, something like a 5p or 10p piece coin alongside will be very helpful.

-Be aware that photographs sent to your doctor form part of your medical record, and will be filed within the record for this reason.
+Be aware that by sending photographs to your doctor, you are providing your consent for us to receive and store the images and that you are aware they form part of your medical record, and will be filed within the record for this reason.
 They also might have to be sent on to a specialist for further advice (this is another reason for needing the patient identification details requested above).